-Applications are accepted from January 2 to April 30 of each year.
+Applications are accepted from January 2 to April 30 of each year for schooling in the fall of the same calendar year.

 Late applications will not be accepted.